RPGHacker/asar/docs/src/math.md

 ## Literals

 Asar supports decimal, hexadecimal and binary number literals.
 Hexadecimal literals use `$` as a prefix, binary literals use `%` as a prefix.
 Number literals can be made positive or negative by prefixing a `+` or a `-` (without a sign, positive is assumed).
-They can also be prefixed with a `~` to get their unary complement (an integer with all the bits inverted).

 ```asar
 lda $00